photo by Brian Smale

 - Ryan Smith was killed in May 2019 after his girlfriend called 911 saying, "He needs help."
 Rather than providing help, police broke the door down, and six second later he was shot 12 times, as his girlfriend yelled "do not shoot!"
 Seattle's Office of Police Accountability concluded both officers had acted in a "lawful and proper" manner.

 - Damarius Butts was shot and killed by Seattle police following a report of an armed robbery at a downtown convenience store.
 Nineteen-year-old Butts and his 17-year-old sister reportedly stole doughnuts, chips and a 12-pack of beer, showing the clerk a handgun on the way out.
-According to police officers chased him, and a police officer was struck in the protective vest with a round.
+According to police, officers chased him, and a police officer was struck in his protective vest with a round.
 Butts died from multiple gunshot wounds.
-His family believes that have never found out what really happened.
+His family believes that they have never found out what really happened.

 - Che Taylor was given conflicting demands by Seattle Police, and he had his hands up when they shot him and left him to bleed to death.
 He was unarmed.
 Che was killed in February 2016, and his brother and sister founded Not This Time to advocate for other families facing the difficulties of navigating the system after a police-involved shooting.

 - Shaun Fuhr was holding his child and running away from police when he was killed in Seattle in April 2020.
 It appears that deadly force was not necessary and it was used in a reckless and indifferent manner.
 There were other alternatives that day that would have kept Shaun alive.

 - Kevin Peterson Jr. was shot in the back in October 2020, while running away from Clark County Deputies.
 Kevin was 21 years old.
 He did not fire a single shot, yet police claimed he fired first, and immediately posted this misinformation on their website.
 Officers included these lies in their report.
 Kevin’s life mattered, and the truth matters.